MixedRealityETHZ/Mixed-Rehabilitation/README.md

-# Mixed Rehability
+# Mixed Rehabilitation

- Prediction-based Visual Cueing to Reduce Freezing of Gait in Parkinson’s Disease
+ Prediction-based Visual Cueing to Reduce Freezing of Gait in Parkinson's Disease